90% of all disasters are related to weather, climate and water.

 Records of early civilizations contain innumerable references to weather and climate.
 It was not until 1657, however, that Grand Duke of Tuscany Ferdinand II di Medici established the first recorded international meteorological network.
 His Accademia del Cimento set up seven weather stations in Italy, and one each in France, Germany, Poland and Switzerland.

 A world of weather video

-Weather, climate or water-related phenomena cause hazards such as drought, floods, windstorms, tropical cyclones, extreme hot and cold temperatures, landslides and wildfires; and are also linked to diseases like malaria and insect infestations such as locust invastions.
+Weather, climate or water-related phenomena cause hazards such as drought, floods, windstorms, tropical cyclones, extreme hot and cold temperatures, landslides and wildfires; and are also linked to diseases like malaria and infestations of insects such as locusts.